If you truly loved yourself, you could never hurt another ~ Buddha

 Once you truly love yourself, you could never hurt another.

 The Rise of the Empath is back!
-If you want to turn your gifts into a blessing rather than a curse, sign up for my FREE Happy Empath Guide.
+If you want to turn your gifts into a blessing rather than a curse, check out the Rise of the Empath E-Course.
+Click below for details.

 (c) Samantha Wilson 2016.
 All Rights Reserved.